ntxooyaj89/graphql-project-/README.md

 # graphql-project

-A graphql server that allow user to retrieve data, update data, and create new data to the database.
+A graphql server that allow user to retrieve data, update data, and create new data.
 Currently only available to be explored by Playground- localhost:4000.

 ## Built With

 Technologies used:

-Node.js
+1. Node.js
-Babel
+2. Babel
-Graphql-yoga
+3. Graphql-yoga
-Nodemon
+4. Nodemon
-uuid
+5. uuid

 ##